sysilviakim/surveyML/README.md

 ### What else is in Specification 4?

-Categorical variables for political knowledge, sexual orientation, language, religion (specific faith + an Evangelical indicator), union membership, and gun ownership, racial attitudes, gender attitudes, and favorability of the following groups: Asians, Blacks, Whites, Democrats, Labor Unions, Latinos, LGBT, Muslims, Republicans, Socialists, the police, and undocumented immigrants.
+Categorical variables for political knowledge, sexual orientation, primary language spoken at home, religion (specific faith + an Evangelical indicator), union membership, gun ownership, racial attitudes, gender attitudes, and favorability of the following groups: Asians, Blacks, Whites, Democrats, Labor Unions, Latinos, LGBT, Muslims, Republicans, Socialists, the police, and undocumented immigrants.